How to market yourself as a creative: Self-marketing for artists

 Social proof builds instant trust and credibility.

-Real feedback from happy clients shows that you deliver results and makes it easier for new customers to say yes.
+Real feedback from happy clients shows that you deliver results, making it easier for new customers to say yes.

 And don’t be shy!